sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

  | Rev |     Date    |       Author       | Change Description                |
  |:---:|:-----------:|:------------------:|-----------------------------------|
  | 0.1 |             |      Liu Kebo/Kevin Wang      | Initial version                   |

-## 1. Export platform related data to DB
+## 1. Optimize platform related data access

-Currently when user try to fetch switch peripheral devices related data with CLI, underneath it will directly access hardware via platfrom plugins, in some case it could be very slow, to improvement the performance of these CLI and also for the SNMP maybe, we can collect these data before hand and store them to the DB, and CLI/SNMP will access cached data(DB) instead, which will be much faster.
+In current implementation when user try to fetch switch peripheral devices related data with CLI, underneath it will directly access hardware via platform plugins, in some case it could be very slow, to improve the performance of these CLI and SNMP, we can collect these data before hand and store them to the DB, CLI/SNMP will access cached data(DB) instead, which will be much faster.

+Another benefit of this optimization is that can centralize the platform related data access, DB will be the only source.
+Direct access to the platform device can only inside the pmon container.

+### 1.1 New daemons for PSU and FAN

+By now inside pmon container we already have ledd and xcvrd to monitor/control the front panel led and SFP.
+Similar daemons are needed for PSU and fan.

+#### 1.1.1 Platform device data collection

+One of the main task for these daemons is to post device data to DB.

+PSU daemon need to collect PSU status, PSU fan speed, etc. PSU daemon will also update the current available PSU numbers and PSU list when there is a PSU change.
+Fan daemon perform similar activities as PSU daemon in terms of data collection.

-A common data collection flow for these deamons can be like this: during the boot up of the daemons, it will collect the constant data like serial number, manufature name,.... and for the variable ones (tempreture, voltage, fan speed ....) need to be collected periodically.
+A common data collection flow for these daemons can be like this: during the boot up of the daemons, it will collect the constant data like serial number, manufacture name, etc. For the variable ones (temperature, voltage, fan speed ....) need to be collected periodically.
 See below picture.

 ![](https://github.com/keboliu/SONiC/blob/master/doc/pmon/daemon-flow.svg)

-Now we already have a Xcvrd daemon which collect SFP related data periodly from SFP eeprom, we may take Xcvrd as reference and add new deamons(like for PSU, fan, etc.).

-PSU daemon need to collect PSU module name, PSU status, and PSU fan speed, etc. PSU deamon will also update the current avalaible PSU numbers and PSU list when there is a PSU change.
-Fan deamon perform similiar activities as PSU daemon.

-Part of transceiver related data already in the DB which are collected by Xcvrd, compare to the output of current "show interface tranceiver" CLI, we may want to add more transceiver data to DB, but it can introduce performace issue to Xcvrd due to the slow response of access SFP eeprom.
-See open question section.

 These daemons will be based on the current platform plugin, will migrate to the new platform APIs in the future.

+#### 1.1.2 Business logic handling

+Besides data collection these daemons can do some business logic, only generic business logic can be added to these daemons, platform specific logic should not be covered here.
+What kind of common logic can be done here is still open, open for suggestion.(open question 2)

+#### 1.1.3 Device set operation handling

+To handle a set operation, daemon will subscribe to some DB entries and when these is a change, daemon will response the request and call the platform API accordingly.

+for FAN and PSU daemons, possible set operation could be  status led and fan speed.

+### 1.2 Xcvrd daemon extension

+Part of transceiver related data already in the DB which are collected by Xcvrd, compare to the output of current "show interface transceiver" CLI which get data directly from hardware, Xcvrd need to post more information from eeprom to DB.
+Detailed list for the new needed information please check following DB schema section.

+### 1.3 Misc platform related data collection

-For the platform hwsku, AISC name, reboot cause and other datas from syseeprom will be write to DB during the start up, it can be done by one of the daemons inside pmon or a seperate task which will exit after collect all of the datas.
+For the platform hwsku, AISC name, reboot cause and other datas from syseeprom will be write to DB during the start up.
+A new separate task will be added to collect all of the data, since these data will not change over time, so this task doing one shot thing, will exit after post all the data to DB.

 Detail datas that need to be collected please see the below DB Schema section.

-### 1.1 DB Schema
+### 1.4 DB Schema for Platform related data

 All the peripheral devices data will be stored in state DB.